Manxmouse: Plot summary

 Finally Manxmouse goes to the Isle of Man to meet Manx Cat.
 Surprisingly to Manx Mouse, Manx Cat is a proper British gentleman who invites him to tea in his home with his family.
 During tea, Manx Cat produces a document he calls a Doom, which he says is a prophecy written 1000 years ago specifying a date when the Manx Mouse would come to the Manx Cat to be eaten, and coincidentally Manxmouse has arrived at the specified time.
 Part of the document is missing, but it seems irrelevant to all parties involved at this time.

 Manxmouse and Manx Cat go to a stadium where they appear before a crowd including everyone that Manxmouse has met in his adventures.
-The policeman Manxmouse had already met mediates the event, saying that Manxmouse should be quickly and painlessly swallowed.
+The policeman who Manxmouse had met earlier mediates the event, saying that Manxmouse should be quickly and painlessly swallowed.
 But when the time comes for Manxmouse to be eaten, he takes a fighting posture and challenges Manx Cat to eat him.

 A representative from Madame Tussauds appears at this time and exhibits the other half of the Doom document.
 The other half says, "But if the aforesaid Manxmouse instead of yielding and being swallowed shall take a firm stand in his defense and bravely and gallantly show that he means to fight for his life, then the Doom shall become inoperative, null and void and canceled.
 Manxmouse and Manx Cat shall live in peace forever after."
 The crowd cheers, Manxmouse and Manx Cat both agree to live by these terms of the Doom, and years later they remain neighbors as Manx Mouse starts his own family with a local field mouse as a wife.